 I think today reminds us that so often when we study history, women’s participation in it, and contribution to it, is not celebrated or talked about.
 This is about ordinary people, ordinary women, doing extraordinary things.
 Does the Home Secretary agree that it would be a wonderful contribution to this centenary year if we asked all MPs to provide a story about the women in their constituencies or areas who did something for the suffrage movement?
 It could be kept in the House to be used by the education service, so that there will be no reason for future generations of boys and girls not to understand the contribution that women made.

-May I take this opportunity to recognise all the women who are currently serving in this place and the other place, and also those who have gone before us?
-We may not always agree politically, or see eye to eye, but I absolutely recognise the courage that many have shown in order to get here.
+May I take this opportunity to recognise all the women who are currently serving in this place and the other place and those who have gone before us?
+We may not always agree politically, or see eye to eye, but I absolutely recognise the courage that many have shown to get here.

 I agree with the hon.
 Member for Berwick-upon-Tweed (Mrs Trevelyan) that it is important for the police and the criminal justice agencies to understand that, when female MPs—or, indeed, male MPs—come forward with stories of abuse, whether it be online or otherwise, they must be taken seriously.
 We do not necessarily want to be making those police reports.
 I would welcome the opportunity to discuss my own recent experience with the Home Secretary.